 +49 (0)30-206 032 88

-The Project New Transatlantic Synergies: Building a Diverse and Inclusive Culture of Remembrance (DAICOR) is funded by the Transatlantic Program of the German Federal Ministry for Economic Affairs and Energy, as well as by the Heinrich Boell Foundation.
+The Program New Transatlantic Synergies: Building a Diverse and Inclusive Culture of Remembrance (DAICOR) is funded by the Transatlantic Program of the German Federal Ministry for Economic Affairs & Climate Action and the U.S. Embassy Berlin.
+In 2021-2022, it was also partially funded by the Heinrich Böll Foundation.